mattermost/mmctl/docs/mmctl_user_delete.rst

 ~~~~~~~~

-Permanently delete some user.
+Permanently delete some users.
-Permanently deletes a user along with all related information including posts from the database.
+Permanently deletes one or multiple users along with all related information including posts from the database.

 ::